Dr. Carlo Puzzo, PGY-1

 I debate this in my mind from time to time.
-I feel like it's got to be a better choice getting educated state side compared to the islands.
-In truth, the DO bias does exist in some specialities and in some states (probably worse in Canada).
+I feel like it's got to be a better choice getting educated stateside compared to the islands.
+In truth, the DO bias does exist in some specialties and in some states (probably worse in Canada).
 The big advantage I see with the DO is that billing can be really lucrative in an office setting.
-In a nutshell you can use OMM as a billable 'procedure' on top of the office visit.
+In a nutshell, you can use OMM as a billable 'procedure' on top of the office visit.

-6. Any advice you can provide student who are getting ready for the match?
+6. Any advice you can provide students who are getting ready for the match?

 Don't trust a word a program director tells you.
 Horror stories are real.
 That being said, don't over stress about it all.
 There's not much we can change about our circumstances so don't waste your time.
 The important thing to remember is somehow, somewhere you will match and you will be a physician.